Zylann/zCraft/readme.md

 ﻿zCraft
 ======

-A C++ framework for making games.
-Copyright 2010-2013 (c) Marc Gilleron
+A C++ polygon-based voxel engine and utility framework.

-This project is a set of files I use for developping games in C++.
+This project is a voxel engine featuring a common set of files I use for developping games in C++.
-It also features a voxel engine for 3D OpenGL testing and maybe some games.
-I regularly copy some parts of this framework when I start a project, and then backups new stuff to it as reusable components, so I don't have to rewrite stuff.
+I'm not working anymore on the voxel part.

 ![Screenshot](http://zylannprods.fr/games/zcraft/screenshots/2013-02-19-crafted-zcraft.png)